IT-rolling-out/Telegram.Bot.AspNetPipeline/Readme.md

 Which features added:
 - Message processing pipeline based on same UpdateContext.
 - IOC just like in ASP.NET.
-Using it you can replace almost any default service with your's implemention.
+Using it you can replace almost any default service with yours implemention.
 - Controllers and routing with templates, order, UpdateType and custom routers.
 - Model binding.
 - Async requests processing.